YASHAXKX/Reviews-extracter/README.md

 ## System Architecture or Workflow

-System Architecture or Workflow
+The operational flow of the project can be summarized as follows:

-- The user submits a request to the API's endpoint.
+- A user sends a request to the API endpoint with the product page URL.
-- The API processes the incoming request and generates a response.
+- The API processes the request, extracting the necessary review details.
-- The processed response is sent back to the user.
+- The extracted information is returned to the user in the form of a structured response.

 ## API Usage and Sample Responses